Inflammation of the testicle (orchitis)

-- Bacteria that cause sexually transmitted infections (STI), such as gonorrhea, chlamydia and syphilis, can cause orchitis in sexually active young men, usually aged between 19 and 35 years.
+- Bacteria that cause sexually transmitted infections (STI), such as gonorrhoea, chlamydia and syphilis, can cause orchitis in sexually active men.
 You may be at risk if you have many sexual partners, are involved in high-risk sexual behaviour, if your sexual partner has had an STI, or if you have a history of STIs.

 - The virus that causes mumps can also cause orchitis.
 Most common in young boys (though rare in boys younger than ten years old), orchitis begins four to six days after mumps begins.
 Some boys will develop orchitis from mumps and end up with a condition called testicular atrophy (shrinking of the testicles).
-That is why it is so critical for all children, boys especially, to have injections to protect them from getting the childhood disease of mumps.
+That is why it is so critical for all children, boys especially, to have vaccinations to protect them from getting mumps.

 With orchitis, you may have a rapid onset of pain in one or both testicles that may spread to the groin.

 - One or both of your testicles may appear tender, swollen, and red or purple.

 - You might have a "heavy” feeling in the swollen testicle.

 - You might see blood in your semen.

 - Other symptoms include high fever, nausea, vomiting, pain with urination, or pain from straining with a bowel movement, groin pain, pain with intercourse, and simply feeling ill.

 In epididymo-orchitis, the symptoms may come on and progress more gradually.